BloomTech-Labs/expresswash-ios/README.md

 ## Project Overview

+You can clone and build this project in Xcode.
+Test the app directly on your phone from TestFlight: https://testflight.apple.com/join/xOHV2Zmj (last deployed 25 Jun, 2020)

-1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the deployed web project at [www.expresswash.us](https://www.expresswash.us).

 [Trello Board](https://trello.com/b/LeNRHnQ2/labspt9-wowo)